simracingtools/racecontrol/README.md

 	[DEFAULT]

 	[global]
-	# Firebase access credentials.
-This file has to be provided
-	# by the Google Firestore owner.
-It has to placed in the same
-	# directory as teamtactics.exe
-	firebase = <firestoreCedentials.json>

 	# Proxy configuration.
 The given URL will be used as Proxy on both http and
 	# https protocol
 	;proxy = <Proxy URL>